Sky1-J/Hello-World/README.md

 - 👀 I’m interested in Blockchain Programming technology
 - 🌱 I’m currently learning how to write smart contracts using Solidity
 - 💞️ I’m looking to collaborate on projects related to Blockchain development
-- 📫 You can reach me on jenniferjoseph0998@gmail.com
+- 📫 You can reach me on jenniferjoseph0998@gmail.com and on linkedin with Jennifer Joseph

 <!---
 Sky1-J/Sky1-J is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.